interTwin-eu/itwinai/use-cases/virgo/README.md

 This step is typically not required unless you need to create new synthetic datasets.

 The synthetic data is generated using a Python script, `file_gen.py`, which creates multiple files containing simulated data.
-Eacgh file is a pickled pandas dataframe containing `datapoints_per_file` datapoints (defaults to 500), each one representing a set of time series for main and strain detector channels.
+Each file is a pickled pandas dataframe containing `datapoints_per_file` datapoints (defaults to 500), each one representing a set of time series for main and strain detector channels.